psimonazzi/mognet/README.md

 Mognet is an obsessively minimal, opinionated web framework for writers who love hacking or hackers who love design.
 It is written in Javascript for Node.js.

-It was created to run the Author's personal site, but it may also be useful for those who still believe in the Do-It-Yourself Web, and don't want / can't build their own web framework.
+It was created to run the Author’s personal site, but it may also be useful for those who still believe in the Do-It-Yourself Web, and don’t want to build their own web framework from scratch.
 If you just want Tumblr, this is totally too much work.
-If you are a geek who can't sleep at night if the HTML code on their page isn't indented beautifully, you may like it.
+If you can’t sleep at night if the HTML code on your page isn’t indented beautifully, you may like it.

 Mognet runs as an in-memory, single-threaded server designed to run on cheap hosting services and still capable of withstanding a sudden popularity.
-It prefers to generate pages once and then serve them from memory without hitting the disk ever again, because hard disks are really slow.
-You can also use it to generate static HTML files, which you may just publish on Google Drive or Dropbox, so you don't need a web server at all.
+It prefers to generate pages once and then serve them from memory without reading the disk ever again, as hard disks are really slow.
+You can also use it to generate static HTML files, which you may just publish on Google Drive or Dropbox, so you don’t need a web server at all.

-If you have a lot of traffic keep in mind that Mognet can't do anything to save your bandwidth (except caching and compressing HTTP responses), so if you publish many images and other big static files it's probably a good idea to host them in the Cloud, and link to them from your pages.

 ## Package contents

 * The Node.js server.
 This is Mognet itself.

 * A template for the web pages done in HTML5 & CSS3.
 It features a fluid & responsive layout, an obsessive care for typographic details and absolutely no image files.
 [The Mognet page on Github](https://psimonazzi.github.com/mognet) is based on this.
-This design will also be used at the Author's personal site (coming soon).
+This design will also be used at the Author’s personal site when it is ready.

 * Deployment scripts.
 Used to deploy Mognet to the live server, start and stop it.
 They are written for a Debian-like Linux system, but nothing too specific; you should easily be able to use them in other environments.
-It's very basic stuff, and if you want to do things your way you can just ignore them.
+It’s very basic stuff, and if you want to do things your way you can just ignore them.

 * A collection of command-line tools to manage the site contents (list documents, prettify typography, etc).
-You don't really need them, they are just for fun and convenience.
+You don’t really need them, they are just for fun and convenience.

 ## Super quick start if you know what you are doing